2G: History

 In 1990, AT&T Bell Labs engineers Jesse Russell, Farhad Barzegar and Can A. Eryaman filed a patent for a digital mobile phone that supports the transmission of digital data.
 Their patent was cited several years later by Nokia and Motorola when they were developing 2G digital mobile phones.

 2G was first commercially launched in 1991 by Radiolinja (now part of Elisa Oyj) in Finland in the form of GSM, which was defined by the European Telecommunications Standards Institute (ETSI).
-The Telecommunications Industry Association (TIA) defined the cdmaOne (IS-95) 2G standard, with an eight to ten fold increase in voice call capacity compared to analog AMPS.
+The Telecommunications Industry Association (TIA) defined the cdmaOne (IS-95) 2G standard, with an eight to tenfold increase in voice call capacity compared to analog AMPS.
 The first deployment of cdmaOne was in 1995.
 In North America, Digital AMPS (IS-54 and IS-136) and cdmaOne (IS-95) were dominant, but GSM was also used.

 Later 2G releases in the GSM space, often referred to as 2.5G and 2.75G, include General Packet Radio Service (GPRS) and Enhanced Data Rates for GSM Evolution (EDGE).
 GPRS allows 2G networks to achieve a theoretical maximum transfer speed of 40 kbit/s (5 kB/s).
 EDGE increases this capacity, providing a theoretical maximum transfer speed of 384 kbit/s (48 kB/s).

 Three primary benefits of 2G networks over their 1G predecessors were: